chrizog/someipy/README.md

 ### SOME/IP

-- Calling methods via TCP is not supported yet.
-Only method calls via UDP are supported.
 - Only unicast services are supported.
 - SOME/IP-TP is not supported.
 - IPv6 endpoints are not supported.
-- Session handling is supported only for SOME/IP-SD and not for SOME/IP messages transporting events.
+- Session handling is supported only for SOME/IP-SD and not for SOME/IP messages transporting events or methods.
+- SOME/IP fields are not supported.

 ### Service Discovery